superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/1_typescript-primer.md

 It's [going to take a year or two](https://kangax.github.io/compat-table/es6/) for all those improvements to make their way into the browsers.
-In the meantime, Web developers have created various tools like [Babel.js](https://babeljs.io/) or languages like [TypeScript](http://www.typescriptlang.org/), [Flow](http://flowtype.org/) and [CoffeeScript](http://coffeescript.org/) that let you use new language features by rewriting ("transpiling") your scripts down to ECMAScript 5, the version of JavaScript currently supported by the browsers.
+In the meantime, Web developers have created various tools like [Babel.js](https://babeljs.io/) or languages like [TypeScript](http://www.typescriptlang.org/), [Flow](http://flowtype.org/) and [CoffeeScript](http://coffeescript.org/) that let you use new language features right now and will automatically rewrite ("transpile") your scripts down to ECMAScript 5, the version of JavaScript currently supported by the browsers.

 ## Why TypeScript?